One family puts a range of meat free alternatives to the test!

 It’s probably the same reason you eat meat.
-Often, vegetarians seek meat alternatives because meat tastes great.
+Often, vegetarians seek meat free alternatives because meat tastes great.
 There’s nothing like the flavour or texture of it.
 It’s really that simple.

 Meat also provides protein.
 It’s not difficult to cook protein rich meals from cheese, eggs, beans and soy.
-It’s just sometimes easier to rely on the protein provided by meat alternative products.
+It’s just sometimes easier to rely on the protein provided by meat free alternative products.

-Evolution and the Environment
+Meat, Evolution and the Environment